West Riding and Grimsby Railway: Origins

 The Great Northern Railway was authorised by Parliament in 1846, to build a railway line from London to York.
 Its promoters had hoped to be able to make a branch from Doncaster to Leeds, but that was refused by Parliament.
 Leeds and the surrounding district was a major centre of importance to the GNR, and to enable its trains to reach it, the GNR had to make agreements with other, competing, lines, and to run by a rather roundabout route via Knottingley and Methley.

-The Bradford, Wakefield and Leeds Railway had been opened in 1857, and was worked by the Great Northern Railway; this gave the GNR a direct line from Wakefield to Leeds, but the gap from Doncaster to Wakefield remained, necessitating running on the lines of the Lancashire and Yorkshire Railway.
+The Bradford, Wakefield and Leeds Railway had been opened in 1857, and was worked by the Great Northern Railway; this gave the GNR a direct line from Wakefield to Leeds, but the gap from Doncaster to Wakefield remained, necessitating running on the lines of the Lancashire and Yorkshire Railway (L&YR).

 The GNR had repeatedly submitted parliamentary bills seeking authorisation for its own Doncaster to Wakefield line, and these had repeatedly been thrown out; the most recent was in 1861.
 Now in that year a new company was promoted, to be called the West Riding and Grimsby Railway, and in the 1862 parliamentary session it was authorised, on 7 August 1862, in the West Riding and Grimsby Railway Act 1862 (25 & 26 Vict. c. ccxi).
 The logic of this apparent reversal of policy was that the line would give West Riding industries access to Grimsby docks, for export of their products.
-The project was sponsored by the South Yorkshire Railway and the Manchester, Sheffield and Lincolnshire Railway, although it was nominally independent.
+The project was sponsored by the South Yorkshire Railway (SYR) and the Manchester, Sheffield and Lincolnshire Railway, although it was nominally independent.
 The authorised capital was £360,000, and the sponsoring companies guaranteed a dividend of 4 1/2% on the share capital.
 The South Yorkshire Railway was leased by the MS&LR from 1864 and was already under its influence.
 The MS&LR was friendly towards the Great Eastern Railway, which was trying to get access to the Yorkshire coal resources.
 This was a development that the GNR wished to prevent, and the possibility motivated the GNR to hasten the purchase, to keep the rival away.